Use case: Sensor data and IoT

 Initially, DATRON was experimenting with InfluxDB as a datastore but immediately encountered problems ingesting high-throughput workloads.
 A recurring issue that surfaced was InfluxDB consuming too much system RAM and an inability to keep up with ingestion rates, causing frequent memory cache flushing.
 QuestDB was a capable drop-in replacement in this scenario and allowed DATRON to do more with less hardware.

-DATRON use the QuestDB Docker image, which is a turnkey, out-of-the-box solution.
+DATRON uses the QuestDB Docker image, which is a turnkey, out-of-the-box solution.
 Using ILP (InfluxDB line protocol), the data is inserted and read out via REST API to other software for analysis.
 Inserting and reading the information is possible with popular high-level protocols and little programming effort, a definite advantage over hand-crafted or bespoke solutions.

-The developer and community support means that questions get answered quicker, leading to faster integration and troubleshooting through shorter feedback loops.
+The developer and community support mean that questions get answered quicker, leading to faster integration and troubleshooting through shorter feedback loops.
 Using Slack as a communication tool is an additional convenience that bridges the gap between ideas and implementation and adds to the agility of the project to deliver a feature addition or bug fix.

 “QuestDB offers new possibilities while reducing costs and simplifying data analysis at DATRON.”